 Each person is encouraged to worship regularly with and participate in a local congregation.

-Three times a week our entire community pauses to read scripture, reflect, pray, and worship together.
+On Tuesday afternoons, our entire community pauses and gathers in the Brammer Chapel on the 5th floor to read scripture, reflect, pray, and worship together.
 Chapel services are rooted in Lutheran Christian understandings of worship, scripture, and sacrament, while drawing on a wide variety of Christian practices and worship styles.
 Chapel is a participatory time when our entire community is invited to share our gifts to the glory of God—and we often experiment with creative ways to worship.

-A time to share prayer concerns (ours and from others), to spend some time in prayer together (and for one another), and work together to encourage and support prayer efforts at the College.
-We also experiment with different forms of prayer—Taizé, Holden, Iona, interactive, labyrinth, ancient forms, etc.
+Led by our Prayer Team in the Prayer Chapel on the 5th floor, this is a time to share prayer concerns (ours and from others), to spend some time in prayer together (and for one another), and work together to encourage and support prayer efforts at the College.

 Sunday Worship at Local Congregations

 Contact Pastor Erik for more information about local congregations.
 We also, from time to time, make “field trips” to various congregations in the wider regional area.
-Church of the Apostles, Church of the Beloved, Matins at St. Mark’s Cathedral, and Mars Hill are on our list for this semester.
+Church of the Apostles, Church of the Beloved, Matins at St. Mark’s Cathedral, and First African American Episcopal Church are on our list for this year.

 Student Prayer and Bible Study Groups

-Contact the Spiritual Life Commissioner for more information
+Contact Lachapelle Siaosi for more information at Lachapelle.Siaosi@TLC.edu.

 Our Campus Ministry office organizes college wide service projects and experiences.
-Contact Pastor Erik for more information.
+Contact Pastor Erik for more information at Erik.Samuelson@TLC.edu.

 Chapel Planning Class